 What about Netflix and other streaming apps?

-Unsurprisingly, Freeview Play does not integrate streaming services such as Netflix into its electronic programme guide (EPG) or rival offerings like Virgin Media’s set-top boxes or Sky Q. Rather, it’s up to the individual TV and set-top-box manufacturers to strike such deals separately.
+Unsurprisingly, Freeview Play does not integrate streaming services such as Netflix into its electronic programme guide (EPG) or rival offerings like Virgin Media’s set-top boxes or Sky Stream.
+Rather, it’s up to the individual TV and set-top-box manufacturers to strike such deals separately.

-In other words, you’ll need to continue accessing Netflix and any other subscription service through their standalone apps.
+In other words, you’ll need to continue accessing Netflix and any other OTT subscription service through their standalone apps.
 The EPG is only intended for the catch-up services provided by the free-to-view channels that operate on Freeview.

 Is Freeview Play worth it?

-The amount of content is massive, with fresh content along with classics from yester-year available to browse.
+The amount of content available is massive, with fresh content along with classics from yester-year available to browse.
 While you can quibble with it being technically ‘free’, there’s always something to watch and in recent years updates have helped modernise the service as well as make it more accessible.
 Freeview Play adds value and once it’s been sampled, few prefer to be without it.